Abdallah0799/airflow-k8s/README.md

 - **Helm**: Kubernetes package manager
 - **Values.yaml**: Your Helm chart configuration file
 - **SSH Key**: For accessing the main repository
+- **Environment variables**: You need to fill manually environment variables in the values.yaml

 ## Setup Instructions